jeroenstevens/simple_rails_app/README.md

 Simple Rails App
 ================

-This is a simple rails application used to demonstrate a provisioning and deployment processed based on Ansible
+This is a simple rails application used to demonstrate a provisioning and deployment based on Ansible